TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 ### What alternatives are there?

+In C, dynamic memory is largely optional.

-Dynamic memory allocation is core to many C++ standard library containers: strings, vectors, maps.
+In C++, it's more of a hassle.
+Dynamic memory allocation is core to many standard library containers: strings, vectors, maps.
 The Arduino `String` also uses dynamic memory.
 No doubt, these libraries are immensely useful for organising and manipulating data.

 The alternative is to use **static allocation**, by providing a maximum bound to our array sizes.
 This is what ETL containers achieve, as opposed to STL containers.